Construction Management Scholarships

 The recipient of this scholarship must be a full time undergrad or graduate student at LSU enrolled in the College of Engineering, Department of Construction Management.
 Students must be a junior or higher, maintain a 3.0 GPA, and be enrolled in CM 4206.
 This scholarship is only available when the course is offered.

-(This scholarship is chosen by the Diversity department).
 The recipient of this scholarship must be a full time CM undergrad student with a 3.0 GPA.
 Financial need may be a primary consideration in making these awards.
+The award recipient is selected by the College of Engineering Office of Diversity.

 There are two Scholarships given by NAWIC, one in the Fall and one in the Spring.
 These Scholarships are intended to recognize outstanding CM students.
 Below are the scholarship descriptions and requirements: